Last Updated on January 28, 2024 by Carrie Stephens

 - Remove toys, perches, or other stimulation from the cage – leave only food and water.

-- Place the parrot at the bottom of the cage.
+- Place the parrot at the bottom of the cage to prevent falls.

-- Remain with the parrot, but don’t attempt to handle or physically interact.
+- Remain with the parrot, but don’t attempt handling or physical interaction.

-To reiterate, this isn’t a treatment for a seizure, but it makes parrots more comfortable.
+This is no substitute for treatment for a seizure from a vet, but it makes parrots more comfortable.